 RAM can be classified as unsealed material, sealed sources or generally licensed devices.

 Unsealed materials are typically liquid chemicals that are radioactive.
 Special care must be taken when handling these materials to limit exposure and prevent contamination.
-Principle Investigators must apply for a Radionuclide Authorization (RA) from the Radiation Safety Committee
+Principle Investigators wishing to use unsealed sources must apply for a Radionuclide Authorization (RA) from the Radiation Safety Committee

 Sealed sources are solid materials, usually metal or plastic, that encapsulate a core of radioactive material.
 While sealed sources emit radiation, they are designed so that the radioactive material stays within, minimizing the chance of contamination.
 Sealed source activities also require a RA.